Dome: Early modern domes

 In the early sixteenth century, the lantern of the Italian dome spread to Germany, gradually adopting the bulbous cupola from the Netherlands.
 Russian architecture strongly influenced the many bulbous domes of the wooden churches of Bohemia and Silesia and, in Bavaria, bulbous domes less resemble Dutch models than Russian ones.
 Domes like these gained in popularity in central and southern Germany and in Austria in the seventeenth and eighteenth centuries, particularly in the Baroque style, and influenced many bulbous cupolas in Poland and Eastern Europe in the Baroque period.
 However, many bulbous domes in eastern Europe were replaced over time in the larger cities during the second half of the eighteenth century in favor of hemispherical or stilted cupolas in the French or Italian styles.

 The construction of domes in the sixteenth and seventeenth centuries relied primarily on empirical techniques and oral traditions rather than the architectural treatises of the times, which avoided practical details.
 This was adequate for domes up to medium size, with diameters in the range of 12 to 20 meters.
 Materials were considered homogeneous and rigid, with compression taken into account and elasticity ignored.
 The weight of materials and the size of the dome were the key references.
 Lateral tensions in a dome were counteracted with horizontal rings of iron, stone, or wood incorporated into the structure.

 Over the course of the seventeenth and eighteenth centuries, developments in mathematics and the study of statics led to a more precise formalization of the ideas of the traditional constructive practices of arches and vaults, and there was a diffusion of studies on the most stable form for these structures: the catenary curve.
 Robert Hooke, who first articulated that a catenary arch was comparable to an inverted hanging chain, may have advised Wren on how to achieve the crossing dome of St. Paul's Cathedral.
 Wren's structural system became the standard for large domes well into the 19th century.
-The ribs in Guarino Guarini's San Lorenzo and Il Sidone were shaped as catenary arches.
+The ribs in Guarino Guarini's San Lorenzo and Il Sindone were shaped as catenary arches.
 The idea of a large oculus in a solid dome revealing a second dome originated with him.
 He also established the oval dome as a reconciliation of the longitudinal plan church favored by the liturgy of the Counter-Reformation and the centralized plan favored by idealists.
 Because of the imprecision of oval domes in the Rococo period, drums were problematic and the domes instead often rested directly on arches or pendentives.

 In the eighteenth century, the study of dome structures changed radically, with domes being considered as a composition of smaller elements, each subject to mathematical and mechanical laws and easier to analyse individually, rather than being considered as whole units unto themselves.
-Although never very popular in domestic settings, domes were used in a number of 18th century homes built in the Neo-Classical style.
+Although never very popular in domestic settings, domes were used in a number of 18th-century homes built in the Neoclassical style.
 In the United States, most public buildings in the late 18th century were only distinguishable from private residences because they featured cupolas.